iyhui/iyhui/README.md

 ##  Welcome to my page!
 I'm Ida 👩🏻‍💻

 #### About me
-I'm a CS grad with a passion for frontend and UX.
+I'm a developer and designer who loves to learn and create.
 #### My Tech Stack

 ![](